-In addition to leverage our time together, we have posted videos of previous guest lecturers including Wharton alums Will Danoff (Portfolio Manager of Fidelity Contrafund, the largest actively managed equity mutual fund in the world); venture capital panelists Trevor Oelschig (Partner, General Catalyst Partners), Arif Janmohamed (Partner, Lightspeed Venture Partners).
-Neil Occhiogrosso (Partner, Costonoa Ventures), Rama Sekhar (Partner, Norwest Venture Partners), and Jason Stoffer (Partner, Maveron Partners); crowdfunding entrepreneur Slava Rubin (Founder, Indiegogo, one of the largest crowdfunding sites); as well as CEO of a recent company that went public (Greg Schott, CEO of MuleSoft, a \$3 billion market cap enterprise software company).
+To broaden the discussion, we have two guest speakers this term - Glenn Schiffman, EVP & CFO of IAC, and Chris Turner, COO of Warburg Pincus.
+In addition to leverage our time together, we have posted videos of previous guest lecturers including Wharton alums Will Danoff (Portfolio Manager of Fidelity Contrafund, the largest actively managed equity mutual fund in the world); venture capital panelists Sarah Guo (Partner, Greylock Partners), Trevor Oelschig (Partner, General Catalyst Partners), Arif Janmohamed (Partner, Lightspeed Venture Partners), Neil Occhiogrosso (Partner, Costonoa Ventures), Rama Sekhar (Partner, Norwest Venture Partners), and Jason Stoffer (Partner, Maveron Partners); crowdfunding entrepreneur Slava Rubin (Founder, Indiegogo, one of the largest crowdfunding sites); Rob Katz (CEO of Vail Resorts); as well as CEO of a company that went public last year (Greg Schott, CEO of MuleSoft, a \$3 billion market cap enterprise software company).
 A few of these videos we will ask you to watch to further focus our discussions.
 If this is the case, we will discuss in class, as well as post an announcement, to help you prepare for class.